C23-OS03-Octofish-Company-Capstone/.github/profile/README.md

-# Octofish - Optimize Seller App
+# Optimize Seller App

-Welcome to the Octofish repository, a capstone project from Bangkit Academy 2023 that aims to develop a modern and efficient fish selling application.
+Welcome to the Octofish (C23-OS03's name team) repository, a capstone project from Bangkit Academy 2023 that aims to develop a modern and efficient fish selling application.
 This application is designed to make it easier for fish sellers to sell their fish.

 ## Key Features